takanory/slides/slides/20220715europython-lt/index.rst

 .. revealjs-notes::

+   Another one is "Python Charity Talks".
    We wondered if there was a way to combine our spreading Python in Japan with donating to the PSF.
-   We came up with the idea of "Python Charity Talks".
+   We came up with the idea of .
-   This is another new acitivity.
    It is a half-day online event, with all participation and sponsorship fees donated to the PSF.
    We held 3 events and donated 25,000 USD over.